xushiabbvie/TDtool/README.md

 # TCGADEPMAP
 This repo contains code for gene expression alignment presented in TCGADEPMAP – Mapping Translational Dependencies and Synthetic Lethalities within The Cancer Genome Atlas.
-Part of the codes are from Celligner [https://github.com/broadinstitute/Celligner_ms]
+Part of the codes are incorportated from Celligner [https://github.com/broadinstitute/Celligner_ms]

 ## Data